preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 Apps for Teamwork
 ===========================================

-This is an ongoing, preliminary documentatin for this functionality in Omnia 6.5.
+This is a documentation of the functionality for the Apps list for Teamwork in Omnia 6.5 and later.

 Here Teamworks are listed, the "Active" tab as an example: